-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 Using AI does not exempt the company concerned from being liable for damage to property or personal injury caused by the AI.
 Contractually, if a party fails to perform in accordance with the contract due to mistakes and errors caused by an AI malfunction or breakdown, that party is still in breach of the contract.

-One way to mitigate the risks is to take out insurance with sufficient coverage for liabilities arising from the use of AI.
+One potential way to mitigate the risks is to take out insurance with sufficient coverage for liabilities arising from the use of AI.
 As explained in question 9.1, it may also be possible to address the risks by including language that specifically addresses the use of AI and its potential consequences in the contract.

 9.3 What risks does the use of AI present with regard to potential bias and discrimination?
 How can these be mitigated?

 As a tool to filter, sort, classify and aggregate data, AI relies heavily on input.
 It cannot tell whether the data pool is unbalanced and whether criteria set by a software engineer are biased or discriminatory.
+Additional risks include misinformation, inaccuracy and harmful content from generative AI chatbots.

-To mitigate these risks, human supervision should come into play to review the results generated by AI and check their validity and reliability against data input.
+To mitigate these risks, human supervision should come into play in both reviewing dataset on which an AI module is trained, as well as in reviewing the results generated by AI and check their validity and reliability against data input.
+Balanced regulations and security reviews would also provide more transparency on the data that AI systems are trained on.

 10 Innovation